 In October 2023, FEMA and the FCC tested IPAWS distribution of the EAS.
 The FCC reported that IPAWS had a retransmission rate of 93.6%, an increase compared with the 2021 nationwide test of the legacy format.
 The test also yielded more reported issues related to equipment configuration and failures compared with those reported in the 2021 test of the legacy format.
 At the time of the IPAWS EAS test, 23% of participants used either outdated software or equipment that no longer supported software updates.
 Up-to-date equipment had the highest receipt and retransmission rates, whereas equipment with out-of-date software had the lowest.

 In 2022, Congress appropriated approximately $40 million for the creation of the Next Generation Warning System Grant Program (NGWSGP) through the Consolidated Appropriations Act, 2022 (P.L.
 117-103).
-By appropriating this funding, according to the House Committee on Appropriations Subcommittee on Homeland Security, Congress intended the NGWSGP to help public media entities replace and upgrade aging infrastructure needed to enhance alerting and warning capabilities, as well as national resilience, by increasing the use of the IPAWS distribution format, with a focus on filling gaps in alerting to underserved areas.
+According to the House Committee on Appropriations Subcommittee on Homeland Security, Congress intended the NGWSGP to help public media entities replace and upgrade aging infrastructure needed to enhance alerting and warning capabilities, as well as national resilience, by increasing the use of the IPAWS distribution format, with a focus on filling gaps in alerting to underserved areas.
 FEMA made an award to the Corporation for Public Broadcasting (CPB) to solicit sub-grant applications from public media entities for NGWSGP funding.

 On January 27, 2025, the Office of Management and Budget (OMB) published a memorandum for the heads of executive departments and agencies requiring a "temporary pause of agency grant, loan, and other financial assistance programs."
 The memo directed agencies to complete a comprehensive analysis of most federal financial assistance programs and temporarily pause all activities related to disbursement of funds.
-This pause appears to include a freeze on reimbursements from FEMA for the $40 million in funding from the FY2022 appropriation to the NGWSGP.
+This pause appeared to include a freeze on reimbursements from FEMA for the $40 million in funding from the FY2022 appropriation to the NGWSGP.
 At the time of the freeze, CPB had executed over 40 contracts to public media stations and fully committed approximately $18.7 million.
-The Administration's actions prompted numerous lawsuits challenging the pause on disbursing federal funds, and these lawsuits continued after OMB rescinded the memo on January 29, 2025.
+On April 25, 2025, FEMA released its hold on the $40 million in FY2022 funding, allowing CPB to resume grant review and reimbursement.

 Over the years, some Members of Congress have sought to expand access to and use of emergency alerting in the United States, including through legislation introduced in the 119th Congress (e.g., S. 1003, S. 315, H.R.
 2076, and H.R.
 979).